A New York artist has sued the Pratt Institute after he was expelled for complaints of sexual harassment.

 This spring, Mr. Ibe initiated a lawsuit against the Pratt Institute in an attempt to regain admittance to the college to finish his degree.

 Rarely is it in the best interests of a prestigious art school or a well-known artist to debate the grounds of sexual harassment charges in public.
-When you have questions about sexual harassme or employment discrimination in New York, talk to an experienced labor attorney for answers.
+When you have questions about sexual harassment or employment discrimination in New York, call us at 800-807-2209 for a free consultation to talk to an experienced attorney for answers.